esperanca/personal_website/src/posts/weeknote_19.md

 ### **Getting to know about my origins**

 When I moved to the UK, I thought that I would be less affected by structural racism or bias.
 Boy, I was wrong.
 I have plenty of privilege - a caring family, a career, and I am male.
 But dealing with the effects of implicit bias is still part of my life.
 It triggers uncomfortable memories every time.
-As an immigrant, I don’t feel entitled to protest.
+As an immigrant, I don’t feel entitled to protest and talk about this in public.
+But I do my best trying to help other brothers and sisters.

 All of this got me thinking about my origins and blackness.
 I messaged my father to understand this more.
 He shared a picture and the story of my great-grandfather, Bernardino.
 Bernardino was a son of freed slaves, who joined the army to fight against Lampião.
 I am so excited to get to know more about him with my father.